geodynamics/pylith/docs/user/examples/strikeslip-2d/step06-inversion-leastsquares.md

 # Step 6: Least Squares Fault Slip Inversion

 In this example we do a simple static slip inversion using least squares.
-We treat the displacements at the fake GPS stations in Step 4 as the "observations" and use the Green's functions from Step 5 to invert for the fault slip that we prescribed in Step 4.
+We treat the displacements at the fake GNSS stations in Step 4 as the "observations" and use the Green's functions from Step 5 to invert for the fault slip that we prescribed in Step 4.

 We use simple generalized inversion method with penalties to minimize the seismic moment.
 The Python script `invert_slip.py` will load the observations from Step 4 and Green's functions and respones from Step 5 and invert for the slip.